i2p/i2p.i2p/launchers/macosx/README.md

 You can both build the project from the Xcode UI or you can build it from command line.

 An example build command:
-`xcodebuild -target I2PLauncher -sdk /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk`
+`REPACK_I2P=1 xcodebuild -target I2PLauncher -sdk /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk`

+**Note** you don't need REPACK_I2P except for the first build, and each time you wish to repack the zip file containing i2p.

 ## Objective-C / Swift Links